 Children subject to sentences of four years or more

-- Individuals sentenced to be detained for four years or more (including those subject to extended sentences) qualify to be considered by the Parole Board for Scotland for early release or parole after serving half of their sentence.
+- Children sentenced to be deprived of their liberty for four years or more (including those subject to extended sentences) qualify to be considered by the Parole Board for Scotland for early release on parole after serving half of their sentence.
 Parole enables the child to leave secure care and to return to the community on licence under the supervision of a community-based social worker.

-- Where a person under 18 has been convicted of murder under section 205(2) Criminal Procedure (Scotland) Act 1995, they will be sentenced to be detained "without limit of time".
-The individual qualifies for consideration by the Parole Board for Scotland for release on life licence when the detainment part of their sentence imposed by the court ends and if agreed the child will be released on life licence.
+- Where a child has been convicted of murder under section 205(2) Criminal Procedure (Scotland) Act 1995, they will be sentenced to be detained "without limit of time".
+The child qualifies for consideration by the Parole Board for Scotland for release on life licence when the “punishment” part of their sentence imposed by the court ends and if agreed the child will be released on life licence.

-Once the punishment part of the sentence has been served the child or young person becomes eligible for parole.
+Once the punishment part of the sentence has been served the child becomes eligible for parole.
 Two years before this, the Case Manager in the YOI should begin to work jointly with social work staff in the community to make plans for possible release.
 The level of planning will be determined by the level of assessed risk; it could be a long time before the person is actually released, and in some cases the person may spend their whole life in custody.
 The difference for those subject to OLRs in respect of parole is the young person can be kept in a YOI (until the age of 21 or 23 with the agreement of the Governor of the establishment) or prison until the Parole Board believe that the risk they pose can be managed in the community.

 Parole Board for Scotland